This touring plan outlines the best possible way to see the best Universal Studios Hollywood has to offer in a single day.

 #5 – Transformers: The Ride 3D

 Bear right and head toward the unmissable Transformers mural upon reaching The Lower Lot.

-Restrictions and Access: 40 inches; Gate A, VIP, and Single Riders lines offered.
+Restrictions and Access: 40 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Prepare for battle with the Autobots, led by Optimus Prime and Bumblebee, as you evade the nefarious Megatron in a 3D motion simulated dark ride.
 Wait Times: Up to 30 minutes on slow days, up to 140 minutes on the busiest days.
 Hit it first to avoid these waits.

 Head back to The Lower Lot’s main square and enjoy the River Adventure.
 You may get wet.

-Restrictions and Access: 42 inches; Gate A, VIP, and Single Riders lines offered.
+Restrictions and Access: 42 inches; Universal Express, VIP, and Single Riders lines offered.
 The Bottom Line: Tour the iconic Jurassic Park in a river tour, encountering various gentle herbivorous dinosaurs before flying off course into carnivorous dinosaur enclosures and flying down an 84 foot plunge.
 Wait Times: Varies wildly by weather conditions.
 Note that the size of the splash is typically reduced in colder weather.

 Head across the square to Revenge of the Mummy, storing your bags in the adjacent free lockers if necessary.
 Note: Sometimes Revenge of the Mummy will open up to thirty minutes later than the rest of the park.
 Should you reach it before it opens, enjoy another ride on Transformers or Jurassic Park; alternatively, grab coffee at the nearby Starbucks.